 10 Questions to ask yourself before starting a homestead

-1 // What is the purpose for starting your homestead?
+1 // What is your purpose for starting a homestead?

-Knowing why you want to start your homestead is very important.
+Knowing why you are starting a homestead is very important.
 Why would you start anything you are not purposeful with or having a passion for doing?
 By asking this question, you will also discover if you are doing it, which could be any of the following:

 - to have an excuse to be outside more